-What is the Heavenly Kingdom and how it looks like?
+What is the Heavenly Kingdom and what does it look like?
 Jesus was asked this question by his followers a lot.
 He introduced the idea of the Kingdom with correlation to the spiritual fatherhood of God and the brotherhood of men.

 This concept was designed to liberate people from the bondage of hatred and fear.
 It was able to enrich human life by filling it with spiritual liberty and courage.
 The Gospel of the Kingdom was made to set men free and inspire hope for eternal life.